 San Mateo County AAS issued a RFP for Older Americans Act programs on 2/23/2022 including Health Promotion for contracts that would start 7/1/2022-6/30/2026.
-Unfortunately, no organization applied for Health Promotion.
-It is believed that the reason providers didn't apply for Health Promotion are that the requirements to implement a new program that is evidence-based were too much for them to consider at this time due to staffing, the expense of an evidence-based program, and apprehensions about the requirements needed to implement an evidence-based program.
+There were no specific evidence-based programs that were stated in the RFP.
+The number of service units would have been dependent on the program selection of the RFP awardee but unfortunately, no organization applied for Health Promotion.